 This ring is a sparkle overload.
 With pave diamonds mounted in an omni-directional manner, it lights up like a disco ball when light hits it at any angles.

-The ring designs from this collection encompasses of a center diamond that is surrounded with melee diamonds in a halo-like style.
+The ring designs from this collection encompass a center diamond that is surrounded by melee diamonds in a halo-like style.
 Tacori calls it a bloom because of the uncanny resemblances to real flowers.

 This unique double bloom design makes use of 2 rows of halo melees to create a fuller outline.
 The milgrain shanks also display a row of graduating diamonds on each side of the ring.
 This helps to place emphasis on the center stone by leading the eye towards the middle of the ring.